CodeScop/Oge-Mai-Field-Guide/hunts01.md

 - **Type:** Battle
 - **Requirements:** Defeat 1 each: Burocat, Sassi, Clawadin, Alnu
 - **Rewards:** 25 Hunter Tokens
 - **Recommendations:** Look, if you don't just want to battle fierce kitties till the cows come home, I don't understand you.
 But if that marvelous option doesn't appeal to you, then there's not much need to focus on this quest.

-### A Battle of Wills

-- **Unlocked by:** The Hunt Begins
-- **Type:** Battle
-- **Requirements:** Defeat 1 Velts
-- **Rewards:** 10 Hunter Tokens
-- **Recommendations:** 800 words in 40 minutes can be a little challenging, but I think it's totally worth it (and one of the shorter quests in the game, when you think about it).
-Velts shows up in Mama Tree for those who have unlocked her quest.
+Unlike the other assistant quests, this does not advance the game.

 ### Deeper Forest Hunting